intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

 # Install BigDL-LLM on Linux with Intel GPU

 This guide demonstrates how to install BigDL-LLM on Linux with Intel GPUs.
 It applies to Intel Data Center GPU Flex Series and Max Series, as well as Intel Arc Series GPU.

-Before installation, BigDL-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
+BigDL-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
 This example installs BigDL-LLM with PyTorch 2.1 using `pip`.
-For more details like installing with wheel, please refer to [Installation Webpage](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux).
+For more details and other options like installing with wheel, please refer to the [Installation Webpage](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux).

 ## Install Intel GPU Driver